Impact Statement & Unity Principles

 VALUES & PRINCIPLES

 - We believe Gender Justice is Racial Justice is Economic Justice.
 We must create a society in which all women—including Black women, Indigenous women, poor women, immigrant women, disabled women, Jewish women, Muslim women, Latinx women, Asian and Pacific Islander women, lesbian, bi, queer and trans women—are free and able to care for and nurture themselves and their families, however they are formed, in safe and healthy environments free from structural impediments.

 - Women have the right to live full and healthy lives, free of all forms of violence against our bodies.
 One in three women have been victims of some form of physical violence by an intimate partner within their lifetime; and one in five women have been raped.
-Further, each year, thousands of women and girls, particularly Black, Indigenous and transgender women and girls, are kidnapped, trafficked, or We honor the lives of those women who were taken before their time and we affirm that we work for a day when all forms of violence against women are eliminated.
+Further, each year, thousands of women and girls, particularly Black, Indigenous and transgender women and girls, are kidnapped, trafficked, or worse.
+We honor the lives of those women who were taken before their time and we affirm that we work for a day when all forms of violence against women are eliminated.
 We believe that gun violence is a women’s issue and that guns are not how we keep our communities free from violence.